SangerGroup/todo/README.md

 ## Tests

 Make sure the Ruby gem `rake` is installed, then run `rake test` in the main directory (the place where `todo.rb` is) to run all tests.
-Coverage at present is very bad.
+Coverage includes all `get` methods and helper methods that don't simply write to the YAML store.
+I still don't know how to test my `put` methods.
+Help?

 ## Plans